functicons/git-graph/README.md

 This tool is used to generate the data model graph of a Git repository.
 It can help Git learners better understand the Git data model through visualization.
-You can experiment with various git operations (e.g., add/delete/edit files or directories, merge branches, etc), commit, then run this tool to see what happened to the data model under the hood.
+You can experiment with various git operations (e.g., add/delete/edit files or directories, merge branches, etc), commit, then run this tool to see what happened to the data in the .git directory under the hood.

 Requirements: Python 3.5+, graphviz (OS package and Python package)